Randomization Tests for Conditional Group Symmetry: Additional experiments and experimental details

-For the first experiment discussed in \cref{sec:exp:mvn}, \cref{fig:gauss:equiv:cov:all} shows the estimated rejection rates for the tests that use independent comparison sets.
-For the second experiment where non-$\SO{d}$-equivariance is isolated to the first two dimensions, \cref{fig:gauss:nonequiv:cov:all} shows the estimated rejection rates for tests that use independent comparison sets.
-In both experiments, results for the tests that use independent comparison sets are similar to that of tests that reuse a set.
+For the experiment discussed in \cref{sec:exp:gauss}, \cref{fig:gauss:equiv:cov:all} shows the estimated rejection rates for the tests that use independent comparison sets.
+We observe that the results for the tests that use independent comparison sets are similar to those of tests that reuse a single comparison set.